ruga1026/ruga1026/README.md

 ## 🔬 Research Interests
 - Leveraging **LLMs/VLMs** for reasoning and decision-making in autonomous systems
-- **Mission allocation** and cooperative control for multi-UGV teams
+- Developing cooperative control strategies for multi-robot systems and human-robot interaction
 - **Simulation and optimization** for aerial/ground robotics platforms

 ---